 - Step One: Make Grits according to instructions (in recipe card below) then stir in cheese until melted.

-- Step Two: In a skillet, cook the bacon then remove.
+- Step Two: In a large skillet, cook the bacon on a medium heat then remove.
 Cook the shrimp in that bacon grease and Creole Seasoning.
 Cook 3 minutes then remove the shrimp.
 Add the onions, garlic, flour and broth and cook a few minutes longer.

 - Step Three: Add all ingredients back to the skillet and stir to combine.

-- Step Four: Pour shrimp and bacon over the cheesy grits and enjoy.
+- Step Four: Pour shrimp and bacon over the cheesy grits recipe and enjoy.

 - See full recipe instructions in the recipe card at the bottom of this post.